 Update on Philadelphia’s troubled Department of Human Services: A recent city review of DHS operations showed that 52 children died while under the agency’s supervision and it concluded many of them were preventable.
 We’ll find out what changes the agency is making to improve the safety of its children.
 We’ll talk with ARTHUR EVANS, the acting commissioner of DHS, RITA URWITZ the vice president of the supervisor’s union at DHS, and with ESTELLE RICHMAN the former director of Philadelphia’s Social Services Department, and now the Secretary of Public Welfare for Pennsylvania.

 Does the U.S. need immigrants?
 Do immigrants contribute to economic growth in certain business sectors?
 How do immigrants impact the wages and job opportunities for the unskilled workforce?
 We talk with Wharton professors BERNARD ANDERSON and PETER CAPPELLI.

 Famed producer and musician, Nick Lowe

-Nick Lowe joins David Dye on the World Caf? to play a few tunes from his first release in six years, At My Age.
+Nick Lowe joins David Dye on the World Cafe to play a few tunes from his first release in six years, At My Age.
 Throughout his epic career, he has produced influential records for artists such as Elvis Costello, The Damned, and The Pretenders.
-He?s also penned such hits as Elvis Costello?s classic ?(What?s So Funny ?Bout) Peace, Love, And Understanding.?
+He’s also penned such hits as Elvis Costello’s classic “(What’s So Funny ‘Bout) Peace, Love, And Understanding.”
 At My Age, including covers as well as original work, is a soulful collection of country-rock tunes.

 NICK LOWE: Cruel To Be Kind